Kemerd/wheretf_website/app_description.md

 For Businesses & Shops: Perfect for inventory tracking, tool management, and warehouse organization.
 For Workshop Owners & Mechanics: Never lose a specialty wrench or socket set again.
 🚀 Instant AI-Powered Object Recovery
-If you can’t find something, WhereTF.ai makes an educated guess about where it might be.
+If you can’t find something, mixmate.ai makes an educated guess about where it might be.
 Uses GPT-4o predictions, combined with past movement history, to suggest the most probable location.
 Example: “Your measuring tape was last seen in the garage, but you often leave it in the kitchen drawer—check there too.”
 📊 Detailed Storage Reports & Insights